Contributing

 ./qemu-test

-For interactive access to the test environment, use:
+Or you start an interactive shell with access to the test environment:

 ./qemu-test shell